 Lemon Law in Nevada

 Nevada law protects new vehicle buyers who receive a car that doesn't conform to the manufacturer's warranties.
-This program is called the Lemon Law, and it only applies to new vehicles.
-(While the state has no Lemon Law for used cars, please see below for dealer responsibilities and repair information.)
+This program is called the Lemon Law.

 - Replace your car with a comparable model with the same features or at least substantially close.